1DaySooner/RiskModel/README.md

 Workflow is as follows:

 1. Probabilities of death, hospitalisation, ICU severity are derived for different age brackets from French and Chinese datasets.
 These are located in subfolders.
+There is an analysis script in R, which calls on [Stan](https://mc-stan.org/).
-2. The derived probabilities are then saved as .csv files, such as `France_Male_p_death_` etc. in the main folder
+2. The derived probabilities (from Stan) are then saved as .csv files, such as `France_Male_p_death_` etc. in the main folder
 3. A study simulation script `Riskmodel_Alpha.R` uses the csv inputs to simulate trials and calculate risk.